-- inviting parents to look around our school and talking to parents to get a full understanding of their child, their likes/dislikes and their strengths before they are admitted; - inviting all parents to an induction meeting before their child starts school in order to detail how we aim to work with their child; - inviting the children to spend time with their teacher before starting school during transfer sessions;
+- inviting parents to look around our school and talking to parents to get a full understanding of their child, their likes/dislikes and their strengths before they are admitted; - inviting all parents to an induction meeting before their child starts school in order to detail how we aim to work with their child;

-- giving parents access to their child's online learning journal 'Tapestry' through which parents can view and comment on annotated photographs showing their child's day of learning at school; - encouraging parents to talk to the child's teacher if there are any concerns, however small.
-All teaching staff are available for a chat at the beginning and end of each day on the school playgrounds; - encouraging the children to bring in anything special from home that they would like to talk about, for example a memento from a trip to a museum or a card from a special family celebration: - sending home 'stars' for parents to write special achievements and send back into school for celebration; - encouraging parents to upload Tapestry observations of their child's learning at home. - sending home a home/school reading record daily, in which both teachers and parents comment on the child's reading; - arranging a number of 'open' sessions throughout the year that encourage collaboration between child, school and parents for example on World Book Day; - inviting parents to share in our magical "Bedtime Story Night" evening; - inviting parents to come into school to hear readers, talk about their job, help with trips etc.; - providing parents an opportunity to celebrate their child's learning and development by inviting them to the weekly celebration assembly and whole class assemblies; - sending home a weekly whole school newsletter; - sending home a fortnightly Foundation Stage topic information sheet; - sending parents termly target sheets for their child, to which they are encouraged to contribute; - holding two parents evenings each academic year at which the teacher and the parent discuss the child's progress in private; and - sending parents a report on their child's attainment and progress at the end of each school year.
+- inviting the children and their parents/carers to spend time with their teacher before starting school during transfer sessions; - giving parents access to their child's online learning journal 'Tapestry' through which parents can view and comment on annotated photographs showing their child's day of learning at school; - encouraging parents to talk to the child's teacher if there are any concerns, however small.
+All teaching staff are available for a chat at the beginning and end of each day on the school playgrounds; - encouraging the children to bring in anything special from home that they would like to talk about, for example a memento from a trip to a museum or a card from a special family celebration; - sending home 'stars' for parents to write special achievements and send back into school for celebration; - encouraging parents to upload Tapestry observations of their child's learning at home. - sending home a home/school reading record daily, in which both teachers and parents comment on the child's reading; - arranging a number of celebration sessions throughout the year that encourage collaboration between child, school and parents for example on World Book Day; - inviting parents to come into school to share in learning, talk about their job, help with trips etc.: - providing parents an opportunity to celebrate their child's learning and development by inviting them to the weekly celebration assembly and whole class assemblies; - sending home a weekly whole school newsletter; - sending home a fortnightly Foundation Stage theme information sheet; - holding two parents evenings each academic year at which the teacher and the parent discuss the child's progress in private; and - sending parents a report on their child's attainment and progress at the end of each school year.